friflo/Fliox.Examples/README.md

 # 🚀 Examples

-The examples have a different set of features.
-Their features are listed [below](#features).
+Both examples have a different set of features.
+Their features are listed [below](#-features).
 The intention is to guide how to add a new or remove an existing features in an application.

 - [**Demo**](#demo)    *common* example  - LOC: 560